Skip to main content

 3. Enter the template name.

-4. Select the template type depending on the area of use: Self & manager question template, Private manager assessment template, or General question template.
+4. Select the template type depending on the area of use.

 5. Click + Add question and select the type you want to add.